rabreu/AlarmPi/README.md

 AlarmPi
 =======

-AlarmPi is an alarm script for working along with crond, mpd and tty-clock on a Raspberry Pi board  plugged in a HDTV through HDMI/CEC.
+AlarmPi is an alarm script which works along with crond, mpd and tty-clock on a Raspberry Pi board  plugged in a HDTV through HDMI/CEC.

 Requirements
 ---------------------